Mad Father: Plot

 Mad Father takes place in northern Germany, where the 11-year-old protagonist Aya Drevis lives with her father Alfred and their maid Maria.
 Aya is a shy girl who never goes outside.
 Her mother, Monika Drevis, was incredibly ill, and presumably died of illness before the occurrence of the game.
 Her father performs secret research in his laboratory in the house's basement, with the assistance of Maria.
-Aya is aware that Alfred experiments on and kills humans in the basement, as well as the fact that he is involved in an extramarital affair with the younger Maria, a former homeless woman he had taken off the street some years prior.
+Aya is aware that Alfred experiments on and kills humans in the basement, as well as the fact that he is involved in an extramarital affair with the younger Maria, a former homeless woman he had taken off the street some years prior, who he originally planned to use as a test subject for his experiments until she changed his mind.

 On the anniversary of Monika's death, the very beginning of the game, Aya awakens at midnight to find herself surrounded by test subjects that escaped from the laboratory.
-Fleeing back into her room, Aya encounters the mysterious salesman Ogre, who offers her the task of solving puzzles to break into her father's laboratory and uncover his secret.
-Aya discovers that her father had intended to perform taxidermy on her and convert her into a doll, as he had done to numerous other children, having been enamored with preserving humans after having killed his own mother as a youth.
-Aya soon discovers that her father killed her mother in fear of her mother taking Aya away to prevent him from performing taxidermy on her.
+Fleeing back into her room, Aya encounters a mysterious salesman, Ogre, who offers her the task of solving puzzles to break into her father's laboratory and uncover his secret.
+At the end of these puzzles, Aya discovers that her father had intended to perform taxidermy on her and convert her into a doll, as he had done to numerous other children, having been enamored with preserving humans after having killed his own mother as a youth.
+Aya soon discovers that her father killed her mother in fear of her mother taking Aya away to prevent him from performing taxidermy on her after her mother found out about his plans to turn Aya into a doll.

 The game has three endings based on the player's choices.
 In one ending, Aya allows her undead mother to take her father away to another world.
 After returning to the real world, she runs into Maria, who knocks her out, takes her to the basement and then kills her, turning her corpse into a doll.
 In the second ending, Aya saves her father from being taken by her mother's spirit.
 However, after doing so, Monika reveals to Aya that Alfred murdered her for one of his experiments.
 Horrified, Aya flees while being chased by a chainsaw-wielding Alfred.
 While attempting to escape, she runs into Maria.
 Maria attempts to follow her, but when she fails to capture her, Alfred attacks Maria.
 The game then branches into two endings depending on Aya's actions; if Aya neglects to help Maria and instead attempts to escape the mansion, she is found by her father and killed, with Alfred performing taxidermy on her corpse and rendering her into one of his dolls.
 In the true ending, Aya helps Maria, declaring that the two shall henceforth live together.
 Maria then kills Alfred and the two women leave the mansion, which is burned down by Robin, the spirit of one of Alfred's human test subjects.